 Wagyu beef is a unique resource of Japan with exceptionally tender and juicy flesh quality unrivaled to any other beef in the world.

-In order to produce the best quality beef, Wagyu producers spend extra time and effort.
 Wagyu is any of four Japanese breeds of beef cattle -- Japanese Black (Kuroge Washu), Japanese Brown (Akage Washu), Japanese Polled (Mukaku Washu) and Japanese Shorthorn (Nihon Tankaku Washu).
 Each Wagyu cattle has a unique name which is useful for tracing information such as its origin, farm, breeding, etc.

 Quality and Umami of Wagyu